housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-18-thinking-prpl.markdown

 Although we can specify preload tags for resources defined in the `head` or `body` of our root HTML file, you're more likely to get the most bang for your buck using preload for resources that might be discovered much later.
 An example of this could be a specific font tucked deep in one of your CSS files.

-JavaScript files are not the only type of resource we can pre-emptively fetch using preload, but [other types of content](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#What_types_of_content_can_be_preloaded) can be preloaded as well.
+Style sheet and JavaScript files are not the only types of resources we can pre-emptively fetch using preload.
+[Other types of content](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content#What_types_of_content_can_be_preloaded) can be preloaded as well.

 ## Link Prefetch

 Instead of preload, we can also make use of a [prefetch](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ) tag for some of our resources.
 The difference here is that prefetch is more suited for resources needed for a different navigation route.
-This means that the browser will know to fetch and cache this resource once it's completed loading the current page.
+This means that the browser will know to fetch and cache this resource once it has completed loading the current page.

 <aside>
   <p>For a deeper dive into how Chrome prioritizes preloaded and prefetched resources as well as some real-world preload statistics, you can refer to Addy Osmani's write-up: <a href="https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf">Preload, Prefetch And Priorities in Chrome</a>.</p>